Barrick could meet 2016 debt cut target from cash flow: president

-DENVER Barrick Gold expects to be able to reach its target of reducing debt by $2 billion by year-end even without selling any assets, company President Kelvin Dushnisky said on Monday.
+DENVER (Reuters) - Barrick Gold expects to be able to reach its target of reducing debt by $2 billion by year-end even without selling any assets, company President Kelvin Dushnisky said on Monday.

 “We are confident we will get to our $2 billion mark with or without an asset sale ... presuming gold prices continue to cooperate,” Dushnisky said in an interview on the sidelines of the Denver Gold Forum.